Brandon Crawford Player Props: Giants vs. Royals

 Brandon Crawford At The Plate

-- Crawford is hitting .143 with a double, a home run and three walks.
+- Crawford is batting .200 with a double, a home run and three walks.

-- Crawford notched a hit in one of six games so far this season, and he had multiple hits in that game.
+- Crawford has gotten a hit in two of seven games in 2023, with multiple hits both times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.